 A student who is admitted to candidacy for a graduate degree shall demonstrate and maintain a high level of achievement and scholarship.
-Furthermore, a grade of D or F (except for the Master of Divinity degree program) disqualifies a student as a candidate for an advanced degree from the Seminary & Graduate School of Religion.
+Furthermore, a grade of D or F (except for the Master of Divinity-standard and Master of Ministry degree programs) disqualifies a student as a candidate for an advanced degree from the Seminary & Graduate School of Religion.